Weekender’s guide to the best wineries in the Macedon Ranges

 Mount Macedon Winery

 Did you even go to the Macedon Ranges if you didn't stop in at AFL star and All-Australian footballer Dylan Grimes’ winery?
-Situated at the foothills of Mount Macedon, Mount Macedon Winery, which Dylan co-owns with partner Elisha Rodriguez, is the ideal spot to un-wine over a long lunch or sip and savour sumptuous cheese and antipasto platters.
+Situated at the foothills of Mount Macedon, Mount Macedon Winery, which Dylan co-owns with partner Elisha Rodriguez, is the ideal spot to un-wine over a long lunch.
 Our hot tip?
-The house pinot noir goes down a treat with the potato and prosciutto pizza.
+Grab your nearest, dearest or furriest friends and pull up a wine barrel on the sprawling frpnt deck.
+Enjoy a glass of the estate pinot noir, which goes down a treat with the potato and prosciutto flat bread.
 There is also on-site accommodation – complete with private outdoor decking, fully equipped kitchen and flat-screen TV loaded with the latest movies – if you’re keen for a longer stay.

 Open from 11.30am to 4.30pm weekends.
 433 Bawden (Douglas) Road, Mount Macedon.